 Take advantage of the Beach’s and the Kitchen’s casual dress code to show off your most stylish swimwear at lunch, but dress to impress for dinner at East.

 The Beach serves some of the best pizzas this side of Napoli and the grilled sacré chien (red snapper) is a must at least once during your stay.
 They also offer a range of healthy salads and light lunches, including low-carb burgers.
 The Kitchen offers international fare to suit every taste; enjoy Greek salads, Italian paninis, stir-fried beef with black pepper sauce, or Mauritian delicacies such as calamari rougaille (calamari cooked in a tomato sauce with ginger and garlic) or bol renversé (a fast-fried chicken with young corn, mushrooms and soya sauce).
 After lunch, stop by ICI for a scoop or two of homemade ice cream.
-Nestled between Le Morne mountain and the Indian Ocean, the views at East are second only to chef Suksan Supprasert’s delicious Thai fare.
-Although he had a rather traditional training watching his aunt rustle up authentic feasts in the family kitchen, Supprasert is very forward thinking when it comes to Thai flavours, and equally forward-thinking in their menu – largely because they simply don't have one.
+Nestled between Le Morne mountain and the Indian Ocean, the views at Head to East are second only to the delicious Thai fare.
+This zero-waste kitchen is forward-thinking when it comes to Thai flavours, and equally forward-thinking in their menu – largely because they simply don't have one.
 Instead, the waiter will take a note of your preferred tastes while the chef whips up dishes personalised to your palate.
 As for the setting, time dust off that little black dress – its sleek dark interiors are perfect for date night.

 There are three bars around the hotel.
-The Bar and Café Lux has all your drinks sorted, dawn to dusk: stop by in the morning for a cup of the hotel’s own-blend coffee – all beans are roasted in on-site roasting rooms, which can be explored on an aromatic behind-the-scenes tour; enjoy an island-inspired snack or a light meal on the shady veranda at lunch time; and at night, sip fruity cocktails while listening to live music.
+The Bar and Maison Lux has all your drinks sorted, dawn to dusk.
+Stop by the Milanese-inspired Maison in the morning for coffee and pastries in a tropical, pistachio green setting; enjoy an island-inspired snack or a light meal on the shady veranda at lunchtime; and at night, sip fruity cocktails while listening to live music.
 Midday mojitos and margaritas at Oasis and Ilot are our new favourite way to hydrate; these poolside bars are ideally set so you never need to leave the water simply swim up to the bar and while staying cool in the pool.

 Room service is available 24 hours a day; for an easygoing start, simply hang a checked breakfast menu on your door by 3am and you’ll find an array of hot and cold foods waiting for you come morning.
 International dishes are available throughout the day.